ezored/ezored/files/docs/default/docs/troubleshooting.md

 export CONAN_PRINT_RUN_COMMANDS=1
 ```

-**Linux error when execute ezored commands:**
+**Linux error when execute Ezored commands:**

-If you get a message with *distutils.dir_util* error, try install the separated package for it.
+If you get a message with **distutils.dir_util** error, try install the separated package for it.
 Example:
 ```sudo apt install python3-pip```